cSnNis/Covert-Combat/README.md

 For `BaseTank`'s, then a lot of trignometry is then used to find the inverse of the bisecting angle between the velocity of the tank and the collision point, which is then used in `apply_movement()` to calculate the deflection velocity for the tank.

 For `Shell`'s, the type of the object collided against is checked to be of type `BaseTank`.
-If it is, then the collided objects' `destroy`
+If it is, then the collided objects' `destroy()` method is called.